0xCoto/Virgo/paper.md

 # Features

-One of the key features of `Virgo` is that it is a four-tap weighted overlap-add (WOLA) Fourier transform (FT) spectrometer, offering a significant reduction in spectral leakage compared to a simple FT filterbank spectrometer that does not make use of the WOLA method, with a minimal increase in computational requirements [@Crochiere1996]\footnote{The package also supports
+One of the key features of `Virgo` is its implementation of a four-tap weighted overlap-add (WOLA) Fourier transform (FT) spectrometer, offering a significant reduction in spectral leakage compared to a simple FT filterbank spectrometer that does not make use of the WOLA method, with a minimal increase in computational requirements [@Crochiere1996]\footnote{The package also supports